MicrosoftDocs/mesh-docs/mesh/user-guide/social-games.md

     ![A screenshot of the Gone Fishin' interactive game](media/gone-fishing.png)

-What we have shown here are just a subset of what is possible for interactive games in Mesh.
+What we have shown here is just a subset of what is possible for interactive games in Mesh.
 Check with your Mesh environment design and development team for the latest in social games and activities!

 ## Next steps